anaguilarar/WeatherSoilDataProcessor/README.md

 # Spatial Crop Simulation:

 **WeatherSoilDataProcessor** is a Python-based tool designed for downloading, processing, and transforming weather and soil data for site-specific crop modeling.
 The repository enables users to create multi-temporal data cubes for weather variables such as precipitation, temperature, and solar radiation, as well as download and process soil data.
-With built-in support for interactive visualizations and data export capabilities, this tool is ideal for scientific and agricultural research applications.
+With built-in support for interactive visualizations and data export. capabilities, this tool is ideal for scientific and agricultural research applications.

 ## Features
 * **Weather Data Downloads**: Automatically fetch historical weather data from CHIRPS and AgEra5.
 * **Soil Data Downloads**: Automatically fetch and download soil data from SoilGrids.
 * **DSSAT Format Conversion**: Convert processed weather and soil data into DSSAT-compatible format for easy integration into DSSAT crop modeling software.
-* **Simulate potential yield using processed-based crop models**: Simulate potential crop yield using processed-based crop models and spatial data.
+* **Simulate potential yield using process-based crop models (PBCs)**: Simulate potential crop yield using process-based crop models and spatial data.
+Currently, two PBCs are available:
+  * [DSSAT](https://dssat.net/): A widely-used crop simulation model for various crops and farming systems.
+  * [CAF2021](https://link.springer.com/article/10.1007/s10457-022-00755-6): An agroforestry model specifically designed to simulate coffee growth and its interaction with shade trees.

 ## Installation